A limited number of signed copies of Reinventing Pink Floyd are now available direct from the author. Ordering info is here.

 I was the guest on yesterday's edition of "Closer to the Edge" on Asheville FM 103.3 with host JD.
 An audio archive of the episode is available HERE.
 Between songs we chat about Pink Floyd, and I do a couple of readings from the book.
 Enjoy!

-Reinventing Pink Floyd is Bill Kopp's first book, and it will be published worldwide in February 2018 by Rowman & Littlefield.
+Available now, Reinventing Pink Floyd is Bill Kopp's first book, published worldwide by Rowman & Littlefield.